istio/istio.io/content/en/docs/ambient/usage/l4-policy/index.md

 EOF
 {{< /text >}}

-Even though the identity of the pod is otherwise correct, the presence of a L7 policy causes the ztunnel to deny the connection:
+Even though the identity of the pod is otherwise correct, the presence of a L7 policy, and the traffic not originating from a waypoint proxy, causes the ztunnel to deny the connection:

 {{< text plain >}}
 command terminated with exit code 56